mrtabaa/obsidian-class/Programming/Account/Reset Password.md

 4. Recaptcha for Requests Use reCAPTCHA to prevent bots from flooding the password reset request endpoint.

-### Step 4: Frontend Integration

-1. **Request Reset Link** Create a form where users can submit their email to request a password reset link.

-2. **Reset Password Form** After clicking the link sent to their email, users should be redirected to a page where they can enter their new password.
-Include the `email` and `token` as part of the query string.

 ### Optional Enhancements

+1. **reCAPTCHA** to prevent attacks and spamming.
-1. **Audit Logging** Log every password reset request and reset attempt for monitoring and security.
+2. **Audit Logging** Log every password reset request and reset attempt for monitoring and security.

-2. **Throttle Requests** Limit the number of password reset requests per user to prevent abuse.
+3. **Throttle Requests** Limit the number of password reset requests per user to prevent abuse.

-3. **Notify on Reset** Send a notification email to the user when their password is successfully reset.
+4. **Notify on Reset** Send a notification email to the user when their password is successfully reset.

-## Front-End
+## Fronend
 1. **Create a Password Reset Component:**
 **Example:** `reset-password.component.ts`
 ```ts